 Here’s our story

-We explain, “If your career is mostly technology based, chances are you can work full time from the road too.”
+We explain, “If your career is mostly technology based, chances are you can work full-time from the road too.”

-We call it “work hard, play hard.”
+Our motto is “work hard, play hard.”

 We bought tennis rackets too.